 Grill/Smoker Fuel Type and Moisture Content

-Well, you may not know this, but during the combustion of propane quite a lot of moisture is produced.
+Well, you may not know this, but during the combustion of propane, quite a lot of moisture is produced.
 Now that may sound really odd, but its true.
 But don’t just take my word for it:

-Now that doesn’t mean you never have to use a water pan on a propane grill, or to stop basting the meat during the cook.
+Now that doesn’t mean you never have to use a water pan on a propane grill or stop basting the meat during the cook.
 As I stated above, it all really depends on the specific type of meat you’re cooking.